|

 computer software

-and given names, locations, or Key Words, contained
+all family surnames and given names, locations, or Key Words,

 C. Choose a